Tate cohomology of Whittaker lattices and base change of generic representations of ${\rm GL}_n$

+When $l$ does not divide the pro-order of ${\rm GL}_n(F)$, we obtain a much precise version of Theorem \ref{intro_n_thm}.
+We can show that the first Tate cohomology group of any ${\rm Gal}(E/F)$ invariant lattice $\mathcal{L}$ in a generic representation $\pi_E$ as in Theorem \ref{intro_n_thm} is trivial.
+Moreover, we show that the zeroth Tate cohomology group of the mod-$l$ reduction $r_l(\pi_E)$ is an irreducible representation of ${\rm GL}_n(F)$ (see Theorem \ref{Tate_L(D)} and Corollary \ref{Tate_0_generic}).
+Our method can also be extended to some non-generic representations as well.
+Especially for those irreducible representations of ${\rm GL}_n(E)$ which remains irreducible when restricted to the mirabolic subgroup, denoted by $P_n(E)$.
+This class of representations are exactly the Zelevinsky sub-representations.
+Assume that $\sigma_E$ is an $l$-adic cuspidal representation obtained as a base change lifting of $\sigma_F$ to ${\rm GL}_n(E)$.
+Let $\Delta$ be a segment (see Section \ref{segment}) on the cuspidal line of $\pi_E$ (defined in Theorem \ref{intro_n_thm}).
+We apply Theorem \ref{intro_n_thm} to compute the Tate cohomology of mod-$l$ Zelevinsky sub-representations $Z(\overline{\Delta})$ (see Theorem \ref{Tate_Z(D)}), where $\overline{\Delta}$ is the segment on the cuspidal line of $r_l(\sigma_E)$.

-When $F$ is a local function field, the above theorems follow from the work of T.Feng \cite{feng2020equivariant}.
-T.Feng uses the constructions of Lafforgue and Genestier-Lafforgue \cite{genestier2017chtoucas}.
-N.Ronchetti also proved the above results for depth-zero cuspidal representations using compact induction model.
+When $F$ is a local function field, the above theorem follows from the work of T.Feng \cite{feng2024smith}.
+T.Feng uses the constructions of V. Lafforgue and A. Genestier-V.Lafforgue \cite{genestier2017chtoucas}.
+Assuming that $l$ and $p$ do not divide $n$, Ronchetti proved the above result for depth-zero cuspidal representations using the compact induction model.
 Our methods are very different from the work of N.Ronchetti and the work of T.Feng.
-We rely on Rankin--Selberg integrals and lattices in Whittaker models.
+We rely on Rankin--Selberg integrals and Whittaker models.
 We do not require the explicit construction of cuspidal representations.
-We use the $l$-adic local Langlands correspondence and various properties of local $\epsilon$ and $\gamma$-factors both in $l$-adic and mod-$l$ situations associated with the representations of the $p$-adic group and the Weil group.
+We use various properties of local $\epsilon$ and $\gamma$-factors both in $l$-adic and mod-$l$ situations associated with the representations of the $p$-adic group and the Weil group.
 The machinery of local $\epsilon$ and $\gamma$-factors of both $l$-adic and mod-$l$ representations of ${\rm GL}_n(F)$ is made available by the seminal works of D.Helm, G.Moss, N.Matringe and R.Kurinczuk (see \cite{MR3867634}, \cite{MR3556429}, \cite{MR4311563}, \cite{MR3595906}).